-- 311. While there is a general approach to assessing liquidity and depth, the precise definitions of these terms depend on the context.
+- B.1.6 While acknowledging the differences between the banking and insurance sectors, EIOPA recognizes the existence of commonalities between the DLT assessment for risk-free interest rate term structures and the work carried out by EBA on HQLA. - B.1.7 Although there is a set of generally applied metrics for the purpose of making a DLT assessment, carrying out the assessment in practice is currently constrained by the following limitations: - B.1.8 While there is a general approach to assessing liquidity and depth, the precise definitions of these terms depend on the context.
 For example, the definition of 'liquidity' for the purpose of the Liquidity Coverage Ratio (LCR) in the banking sector is quite similar to its definition in the case of the DLT assessment in the insurance sector.
-Having said that, the purpose of the DLT assessment is focused on ensuring the reliability of market interest rates rather than the need to convert assets into cash. - 312.
-There are several factors influencing the liquidity (and depth) of financial markets.
-Further, the influence of these factors varies across markets (e.g. according to their practices, conventions and operational rules) and also varies over time within the same market (e.g. according to changes in the environment).
-Finding a generalized way to measure the level of these factors is the subject of continuing research. - 313.
-It is generally accepted that no single metric can be conclusive in assessing the DLT nature of a financial instrument.
-For example, high trading volumes and turnovers indicate that assets are liquid, while the converse does not necessarily hold true (some assets may be in high demand without being traded often, and hence could be easily liquidated if necessary).27 - 314.
-There are severe limitations for the calculation of some metrics, in terms of the availability and reliability of the inputs necessary for the calculation and the completeness or homogeneity of the data series.
-In particular for the swap market, the lack of information on real trading volumes means that it is not possible to use some of the main indicators generally used when making DLT assessments of other types of instrument.
-This limitation has particular importance because Solvency II prescribes swaps as the first choice of instrument for deriving the relevant risk-free interest rate term structure. - 315.
-Finally, practitioners, academics and supervisors acknowledge the relevance of supplementing quantitative metrics with qualitative or expert judgement.
-EIOPA supports the appropriate consideration of qualitative information, and this view is also reflected in the EBA report on HQLA.28 In particular, EIOPA is of the view that the assessment of the depth of a financial market should take into account the existence of appropriate supervision; such supervision can be an effective mechanism to ensure that large transactions will only affect prices according to the natural trends of the market, and not because of any spurious influence.
-Another relevant qualitative consideration for the assessment of market depth is the way in which market prices are collected; market data providers have developed effective methods and controls that can help to give reassurance that the influence of large transactions or unusual trades on prices is likely to be immaterial.
+Having said that, the purpose of the DLT assessment is focused on ensuring the reliability of market interest rates rather than the need to convert assets into cash. - B.1.9 There are several factors influencing the liquidity (and depth) of financial markets.
+Further, the influence of these factors varies across markets (e.g., according to their practices, conventions, and operational rules) and also varies over time within the same market (e.g., according to changes in the environment).
+Finding a generalized way to measure the level of these factors is the subject of continuing research. - B.1.10 It is generally accepted that no single metric can be conclusive in assessing the DLT nature of a financial instrument.
+For example, high trading volumes and turnovers indicate that assets are liquid, while the converse does not necessarily hold true (some assets may be in high demand without being traded often, and hence could be easily liquidated if necessary). - B.1.11 There are severe limitations for the calculation of some metrics, in terms of the availability and reliability of the inputs necessary for the calculation and the completeness or homogeneity of the data series.
+In particular for the swap market, the lack of information on real trading volumes means that it is not possible to use some of the main indicators generally used when making DLT assessments of other types of instruments.
+This limitation has particular importance because Solvency II prescribes swaps as the first choice of instrument for deriving the relevant risk-free interest rate term structure.

-EBA report on HQLA (p.
-16)
+&lt;sup>28 EBA report on HQLA (p.
+16).